Education Workgroup

 Environmental Literacy Indicator Tool (ELIT)

-In ProgressThe Chesapeake Bay Watershed Environmental Literacy Indicator Tool (ELIT) was developed to monitor the capacity and progress of public school districts toward meeting the Environmental Literacy Goal in the 2014 Watershed Agreement.
+In ProgressThe Chesapeake Bay Watershed Environmental Literacy Indicator Tool (ELIT) was developed to monitor the capacity and progress of public school districts toward meeting the Environmental Literacy Goal in the 2014 Chesapeake Bay Watershed Agreement.
 The ELIT is administered biennially.

 Education Summit

-In ProgressEducation Summits are convened biennially to share innovative practices, collaborate, and coordinate between federal, state and non-governmental leaders about the future of environmental education in our region.
+In ProgressEducation Summits are convened biennially to share innovative practices, collaborate and coordinate between federal, state and non-governmental leaders about the future of environmental education in our region.

 Education Forum